 Book 1 requires direct teaching and differs significantly from the rest of the series.
 As with the original series Books A through C, I would probably skip it.
 However, I like Books 2 and 3 of Wordly Wise 3000 and consider them more useful than the original Books B and C.

 The Wordly Wise 3000 series numbers books to correlate with grade levels.
 Book 1 is for first grade with the series concluding with Book 12 for twelfth grade.

 The inexpensive answer keys for home educators for any of the Wordly Wise 3000 editions are not listed on the publisher's website, so you would do best to order through any of the homeschool distributors who carry Wordly Wise such as www.ChristianBook.com, www.RainbowResource.com, and www.ExodusBooks.com.
-You do not need the expensive teacher's resource books that are listed at the publisher's website.
+You do not need the expensive teacher's resource books that are listed on the publisher's website.
 Test booklets and keys are also available for many of the books, but they are not essential.

 You might want to check out the premade lesson plans from Homeschool Planet that are available for Wordly Wise 3000 online.